shuozhixu/JAP_2025/README.md

 	sbatch vasp.batch

 Once the job is fnished, check the file `log.mpi`.
-The job was successfully finished if you see this line
+The job was successfully finished if we see this line

 	reached required accuracy - stopping structural energy minimisation

-Immediately after that line you may see some warnings, such as
+Immediately after that line we may see some warnings, such as

 	Warning: ieee_invalid is signaling
 	Warning: ieee_divide_by_zero is signaling